Discrimination based on Race, Color, Religion, Age, Sex, National Origin, Disability, and Genetic Information |

 A. Allegations of Discrimination Involving Adverse and Performance Based Actions:

-If the employee elects to file a complaint with the PAB/OGC, then he/she must do so within 30 days of the effective date of the personnel action and raise the issue of discrimination in the course of the proceedings.
+An employee electing to file a complaint with the PAB/OGC, must do so within 30 days of the effective date of the personnel action and raise the issue of discrimination in the course of the proceedings.

 B. Allegations of Discrimination NOT Involving Adverse